 - You’re using substances to avoid thinking about your conflicts.

-- You feel put down or disrespected.
+- You feel disrespected.

-- You’re irritable and angry a lot of the time.
+- You’re irritable or angry often.

-- You’re only in it for the kids, house, pets, or [fill in the blank].
+- You’re “only in it for the kids, house, pets, or [fill in the blank].”

 - You find yourself chasing how you felt in the past.

-- You no longer love your partner but resent them instead.
+- You no longer love your partner.